Special Education, MA

 Capstone Requirement

 SPED 5401 Advanced Seminar in Special Education is the Special Education Capstone class, which fulfills the COMPS requirement for MA students.
-Plan to take the capstone course in your final Fall or Spring semester.
+Plan to take the capstone course in your final Spring semester.
 The intent of the Capstone is to help candidates synthesize learning through a final project that speaks to academic and professional development in the SPED Program.
 The capstone should tell the story of what was learned, specific areas of interest, and address ongoing barriers experienced in the field.
 Your Capstone requirements will be fulfilled by completion of SPED 5401 Advanced Seminar in Special Education.

 Program Requirements and Courses